kenthua/openshift/demo/README.md

 	frontend

-Browser - Create (Project View) - Create Using a Template
+Browser - Add to Project - Create Using a Template

 	ruby-hello-world-template